Last Updated: 05/12/15

 About the Medical School Personal Statement

 Your personal statement is a crucial part of your medical school application.
-This is the first chance an admissions officer has to get a glimpse into who you are beyond your MCAT score and GPA.
-You want your personality to shine through and you want to show them you are more than a good test taker, you are a good person.
-Now more than ever, medical schools are taking personality and leadership traits into account when making decisions.
-The medical school personal statement is your place to stand out and you’ll only have 5300 characters, including spaces.
+This is the first chance an admissions officer has to get a glimpse into who you are beyond your numbers (MCAT score and GPA) and the checklist of shadowing, volunteering, research, etc. You want your personality to shine through and you want to show them you are more than a good test taker, you are also a good person.
+Now more than ever, medical schools are taking personality and character into account when making admissions decisions.
+The medical school personal statement is your place to stand out and you’ll only have 5300 characters, including spaces to do it.
 So how can you possibly write an essay that captures your personality and character in such a short space?
 Find some tips below.
 You can also view a medical school personal statement example here.

 How to Write a Captivating Medical School Personal Statement